JoniKristianK/chatRadio/README.md

 #### Radio WebApp With Channel Specific Chat

 Register an account, listen to music and chat with other registered listeners eg. about the song currently playing.

 Log in:
 -------

+### Make an avatar

--   Nick (required)
+* Nick (required)
--   Picture (optional)
+* Picture (optional)
--   A description of yourself, such as your favorite band (optional)
+* A description of yourself, such as your favorite band (optional)

+### Radio

--   Search by genre
+* Search by genre
--   choose a channel based on the search results
+* choose a channel based on the search results
--   Add channels to your favorites list
+* Add channels to your favorites list

+### Chat

--   One chat group per station
+* One chat group per station